dbmnio/jam-bud/_docs/implementation-overview.md

 *   Speak "Take the guitar from the intro and move it to the chorus." **Expected:** The guitar track is audibly moved and layered into the chorus section.
 *   Speak "Find the quietest part and loop it." **Expected:** The agent analyzes the audio, finds the section with the lowest RMS volume, and begins looping it.
 *   Speak "Let's call this part 'the bridge'." **Expected:** The current section can now be referred to as "the bridge" in subsequent commands.
+*   Speak "Checkpoint this as 'Verse Idea 2'." **Expected:** The agent saves the current state with a name.
+*   After making changes, speak "Go back to 'Verse Idea 2'." **Expected:** The application state reverts to the named checkpoint.
+*   Open the history view. **Expected:** A graph of the project's history is visible and navigable.